AlexGO42/galaxev_pipeline/README.rst

 So, for a given set of broadband filters, we can calculate the magnitude (in the frame of the observer) of each stellar particle and its associated flux.
-We then add the fluxes from all the stellar particles to create a final image (with a given pixel scale), but instead of treating the particles as point-like, their light contribution is convolved with a kernel with a spatially varying smoothing scale, similar to the methodology described in `Torrey et al. (2015) <https://ui.adsabs.harvard.edu/abs/2015MNRAS.447.2753T>`_.
+We then add the fluxes from all the stellar particles to create a final image (for a given pixel scale), but instead of treating the particles as point-like, their light contribution is convolved with a kernel with a spatially varying smoothing scale, similar to the methodology described in `Torrey et al. (2015) <https://ui.adsabs.harvard.edu/abs/2015MNRAS.447.2753T>`_.